top of page

 It can be incredibly fascinating both for the interconnection of sound with the concept of painting, but also and mainly for the results you can get: imagine isolating the upper harmonics of a guitar part and adding reverb and modulation to create lush pads and atmospheres.

-This sort of easter egg for some of you may look similar to sampling: finding sounds, or group of frequencies in this case, and extracting them from a full sound or recording.
+This sort of easter egg for some of you may look similar to sampling: finding sounds, or groups of frequencies in this case, and extracting them from a full sound or recording.
 It's an art form in itself indeed.

-Melodyne is known for vocal correction mainly, but it's so deep and a great sound design tool to have in its own right for manipulating time, pitch, formants and more from a sound.
+Melodyne is known for vocal correction mainly, but it's so deep and a great sound design tool to have in its own right for manipulating time, pitch, formants, and more from a sound.

 Izotope Iris 2 VST - Blog Morphing by HydraTek